 The generated code might be free of specific run-time errors only for a certain range of a block parameter.
 To fix this issue, you can change the storage class of that block parameter or use calibration data for the analysis by using the configuration parameter Tunable parameters.

 The generated code might be free of specific run-time errors only for a certain range of inputs.
 To determine this error-free range, you can specify a minimum and maximum value for the Inport block signals.
 The Polyspace analysis uses this constrained range.
-See Specify Ranges for Signals (Simulink).
+See Work with Signal Ranges in Blocks (Simulink).

 Certain transitions in Stateflow® charts can be unreachable.

-If you do not want to make changes in response to a Polyspace result, annotate the relevant blocks.
-After you annotate a block,
+If you do not want to make changes to the model in response to a Polyspace result, annotate the relevant blocks.
+After you annotate a block, code

-code operations generated from the block show results prepopulated with your
+operations generated from the block show results that are prepopulated with your

 comments.
 If you annotate a subsystem block or a block that leads to a function